ISSA Nutritionist Study Guide

 This is a collection of muscle fibers throughout the human body, with the main function being contraction.

-Muscles are responsible for the movement of the body, along with posture, joint stability, and the production of heat.
+Muscles are responsible for the body’s movement, along with posture, joint stability, and heat production.

 Skeletal system

-Humans are vertebrates, or animals that have a vertebral column or spine.
-The skeletal system is made up of bones, ligaments, and tendons, which are all pieces of connective tissue, and this accounts for about 20 percent of the mass of the human body.
+Humans are vertebrates or animals that have vertebral columns or spines.
+The skeletal system comprises bones, ligaments, and tendons, which are all pieces of connective tissue, accounting for about 20 percent of the human body’s mass.

 Bones contain more calcium than anything else in the body, and they are the main framework for the skeletal system.